andechen/ichi/README_Software.md

 - sounddevice
 - jsons
 - vosk
+Ensure that you are using Python 3 and the most up to date version of pip.
 ## Controller Driver
 The controller driver running on the host PC can be executed by simply running the "py bt_server.py" command in the command line.
 The dependent libraries can be installed using pip as follows:
 - PySerial
 - PyAutoGUI
+Ensure that you are using Python 3 and the most up to date version of pip.